-Understanding when international visitors initially start planning their holiday and considering a destination and what booking method they are most likely to use, can help you decide when and how to market your product.
+Understanding the planning journey - when international visitors start planning their holiday, when they choose a destination, and what booking methods they use - can help you decide when and how to market your product.

 Planning, decision-making and booking cycle of international leisure visitors to Britain